OfficeDev/office-js-docs/excel/resources/workbook.md

-# Workbook object (JavaScript API for Excel)
+# Workbook Object (JavaScript API for Excel)

-_Applies to: Excel 2016, Excel Online, Office 2016_
+_Applies to: Excel 2016, Office 2016_

-Workbook is the top-level object that contains related workbook objects such as worksheets, tables, ranges, etc.
+Workbook is the top level object which contains related workbook objects such as worksheets, tables, ranges, etc.

 ## Properties